TREASURIES-Yields dip after soft data, investors wait on Fed

 Fed officials will go into a blackout period from April 22 ahead of the May 2-3 meeting.

-Two-year yields US2YT=RR fell 9 basis points to 4.176%.
-The inversion in the yield curve between two-year and 10-year notes US2US10=TWEB contracted to minus 64 basis points.
+Two-year yields US2YT=RR fell 9 basis points to 4.174%.
+The inversion in the yield curve between two-year and 10-year notes US2US10=TWEB narrowed to minus 63 basis points.

-The Treasury will sell $21 billion in five-year Treasury Inflation-Protected Securities (TIPS) on Thursday.
+The Treasury sold $21 billion in five-year Treasury Inflation-Protected Securities (TIPS) to soft demand.
+The debt sold at a high yield of 1.320%, and the bid-to-cover ratio was 2.34 times, the lowest since April 2015.
+USAUCTION34

 Investors are also focused on negotiations in Washington to raise the debt ceiling or risk a catastrophic debt default.